paul2011/jomres/README.md

 Updated by Mark E.

 This is Jomres 9.9.15 with some new Plugins installed each day or week.
+These Plugins are now part of Jomres Core-Plugins.
+In the Plugin Manager you will not see these installed, but they are.

 Plugins Installed So Far:
 - Access Control